eminmtas/aligned_layer_tendermint/README.md

 ```

 ## How to join as validator

 ### Requirements

 You need to install the following:

 * jq

-* go
+### Steps

-If you want to join as validator, follow these steps:
+In order to join the blockchain, you need a public known node to first connect to.
+As an example, we will name it `blockchain-1`.

 1. Get the code and build the app:
 ```sh